SAVING RURAL HOSPITALS

 Hundreds of Rural Hospitals Were at Immediate Risk of Closure Before the Pandemic

 Over 500 rural hospitals – more than one-fourth of the rural hospitals in the country – were at immediate risk of closure even before the coronavirus pandemic because of continuing financial losses and lack of financial reserves to sustain operations.
 These hospitals have:

-Persistent Financial Losses: The hospitals had a cumulative negative total margin over the most recent 3-year period that ended before January 1, 2020 and for which financial data were available;1 and
+Persistent Financial Losses: The hospitals had a cumulative negative total margin over the most recent 3-year period and for which financial data were available;1 and

 Low or Non-Existent Financial Reserves: The hospitals either (a) had total liabilities exceeding all assets other than buildings and equipment, or (b) had assets greater than liabilities, but only by enough to sustain continued losses for at most 2 years.2